hiteshjoshi1/microservice-docker-cart-example/README.md

 5. Bring up Eureka Server
 6. Bring up microservices - Eureka clients.
 7. Brings up the Zuul Edge gateway.
+8. Angular SPA - cart UI is bundled with Edge gateway and deployed
-8. Add them into one network so that they can communicate
+9. Add all of the above components into one network so that they can communicate

 ### Endpoints :-